 As the film progresses, we learn why Grace left, what was in her backpack, what’s going on between her self-absorbed parents (Radha Mitchell and Richard Roxburgh), and how her parents found her.
 Through stories from the perspectives of Grace’s mother, Grace’s father, the private detective they hired to find Grace, and more, the pieces start to come together.
 Brooks also shifts tones, finding more and more comedic touches as the film progresses before culminating in a dramatic finale.

 I sat down with writer-director Brooks at the festival to discuss her work on the film, how she approached its aesthetic, what inspired her to make the film, and the lack of funding for female-helmed films.

-The Seventh Row (7R): What was the genesis of the idea for the film?
+The Seventh Row (7R): What was the genesis of the idea for Looking for Grace?

 Sue Brooks (SB): I had read a newspaper article about some girls who had run away from their parents place and stolen some money.
 It must have been something about how the newspaper article was written, because it was funny enough for me to think “Oh that’s s a good premise for starting to make a film.”
 After that, I started writing it, and the writing took on its own shape, and stuff just evolved out of the material.

 7R: There’s a bunch of vignettes, each from the perspective of a different character.
 It sort of starts with Grace’s perspective, which is quite dramatic and serious, so I wasn’t expecting it when the later segments were so comedic.
 How did you decide to do tonal shifts with each story?